seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Thee I'll rake up, the post unsanctified
 Of murderous lechers: and in the mature time
 With this ungracious paper strike the sight
-Of the death practised duke: for him 'tis well
+Of the death practiced duke: for him 'tis well
 That of thy death and business I can tell.
 Give me your hand: